 We’re working with the wider cultural sector to address barriers to employment and career progression for people across Bristol’s communities.
-We champion city projects that tackle the diversity gap, such as the Bristol Culture Standard, Stepping Up Programme, Visualiser apprenticeship programme, Cables & Cameras and ScreenSkills Trainee Finder scheme, and work to increase awareness of production careers and raise career apspirations from a young age.
+We champion city projects that tackle the diversity gap, such as the Bristol Culture Standard, Stepping Up Programme, Visualiser apprenticeship programme, Cables & Cameras and ScreenSkills Trainee Finder scheme, and are working to increase awareness of production careers and raise career aspirations from a young age.

 In May 2019, with ACH/Himilo partnered with Bristol UNESCO City of Film, Gapsquare and Ujima Radio to discuss tackling the diversity gap in Bristol’s film and screen industry.

 “ACH/Himilo initiated the idea because we want refugees to get work in growth sectors like the film and screen industry, not just entry-level jobs as cleaners and security guards.
 We would like to thank Bristol UNESCO City of Film for making it happen,” says David Jepson, Director, Himilo.

 Dr Zara Nanu from Gapsquare shared data on media diversity in Bristol, with representation of BAME at senior levels at 13% and representation of women in senior management roles at 41%, across the BBC, 131 companies and number of freelancers.
 Freelancers are nearly half of the workforce in this space, and 95% of those are from white backgrounds.